Finite element simulation of the liquid-liquid transition to metallic hydrogen: Simulation results

 \subsection{Reflectance and transmittance}

 In the experiment \cite{Zaghoo2016}, the presence of the plateau is taken as a sign of a first-order phase transition.
+On the other hand, several authors \cite{Celliers2018,Rillo2019} have suggested that the plateau corresponds to the onset of absorption rather than metallization.
+A recent Quantum Monte Carlo calculation \cite{Rillo2019} indicates that the absorption starts to increase near the experimental plateaus, whereas the increase in reflection occurs at higher temperatures/pressures.
+This highlights the difficulty of correctly identifying the transition pressure and temperature.
+Here, we will follow Ref.~\cite{Zaghoo2016} and interpret the onset of the plateau as indicative of the phase transition.

 To determine whether the phase that results after the transition contains free electrons, ZSS measured the transmittance and reflectance and compared the results to a Drude free-electron model.
 It has also been pointed out that the free-electron model is not valid at the transition, but applies beyond the phase line when the electron density is higher \cite{Zaghoo2017, Morales2010}.
 In the plateau region close to the transition, molecules dissociate and reform on a short time scale, so the charge density exists but is small \cite{Morales2010}.
-Experimentally \cite{Zaghoo2016} the reflectance change is very small in this region, whereas the absorbance (transmittance change) is measureable.
-Theory \cite{Morales2010} predicts a reasonable but small optical conductivity, yet a small but finite DC conductivity in the plateau region.
+Experimentally \cite{Zaghoo2016} the reflectance change is very small in this region, whereas the absorbance (transmittance change) is larger and grows with thickening of the MH.
+Density functional theory \cite{Morales2010} predicts a reasonable but small optical conductivity, yet a small but finite DC conductivity in the plateau region.
 The DC electrical conductivity seems to be a good order parameter and should have a discontinuity for this first order phase transition.
-Thus, the onset of the plateau correlates with the electron density and seems to be a proper choice for the transition line, not the abrupt rise of the reflectance that starts deeper in the plateau region.
+The onset of the plateau correlates with the electron density and seems to be a proper choice for the transition line, not the abrupt rise of the reflectance that starts deeper in the plateau region.

 Using expression (\ref{TransRef}) the transmittance and reflectance can also be calculated in our simulation.
 The minimal transmittance and maximal reflectance as a function of time are plotted as a function of input pulse energy, shown in Fig.~\ref{TRcomp} for $\lambda = 500$ nm and $\rho L = 170000$ MJ/m$^3$.
 Both the transmittance and reflectance remain constant before the transition starts, since there is no change in optical parameters in our simulation.
 When the transition starts, the transmittance and reflectance change due to the layer of MH that is forming.
 As the pulse energy is increased, the MH layer grows thicker and thicker.
 The transmittance approaches zero and the reflectance approaches its bulk value.
 Near the final data points of Fig.~\ref{TRcomp}, which correspond to a MH layer thickness of $\sim 20$ nm, the transmittance and reflectance are almost converged to the bulk value.